Welcome to Our Elimination Communication Series

-Welcome to the Natural Infant Hygiene Series on Natural Beauty Lifestyle.
-Natural infant hygiene is also known as elimination communication (EC for short).
+Welcome to our Elimination Communication Series on Natural Beauty Lifestyle.
+Elimination communication (EC) is also known as natural infant hygiene or infant potty training.
 Let me begin this series by answering the question, "What is elimination communication?".
-Hopefully this will clear up any misconceptions you may have about elimination communication.

 How I Became Interested in Elimination Communication